This excellent all-in-one package delivers a genuine immersive audio experience from Dolby Atmos and DTS:X, making it unique among soundbars

 Considering the price, two HDMI inputs seems rather stingy; you could easily have more than two lossless sources.
-Thankfully, the HDMI output now includes eARC (Enhanced Audio Return Channel), allowing lossless audio to be passed back from a compatible TV.
+The HDMI output does at least support ARC (audio return channel), but the promised eARC update has never materialised.

 The only other physical connection is an optical digital input, but there are also a number of wireless options.
 The HW-Q90R includes both Wi-Fi and Bluetooth – although, disappointingly, there’s no support for Chromecast or Apple AirPlay.